EMJzero/COaT_Project/README.md

 Congrats, you found an hidden branch :smiley:!<br>
 As a reward, here is your trophy: :trophy:!

-Please, let this branch be, its sad purpose is to just serve as an assets repository for the master branch...
+Please, let this branch be, its sad purpose is to just serve as an assets repository for the master branch...<br>
 Press **F** to pay respect to the assets branch, which will be forgotten after this commit :cry:...